ourBC.com British Columbia Travel and Discovery

 Box Lake

 There are also forestry recreation sites close by near Box Lake.
 Box Lake is a small lake that limits boat motors to electric.
-It is located by traveling on Hwy 6 just east of town before Summit Lake.
+It is located by travelling on Hwy 6 just east of town before Summit Lake.

 Forestry Recreation Sites